Skip to main content Skip to footer

 Determining these answers upfront means the action plan remains a living document reflecting actual progress.

 As you’ve seen in the examples above, the typical action plan format is a PDF or Microsoft document.
-While this is fine for goal setting and creating the plan itself, it’s not so great for putting it into action.
+While this is fine for goal setting and creating the plan itself, it’s not so great for putting it into action as these formats go stale the moment someone forgets to update a row and offer zero visibility for leaders who need to know whether the team is on track.

-That’s why we’ve purpose-built a flexible, customizable, intuitive action plan template to use with monday work management.
-Once you have buy-in from your team, here are the features that’ll put your plans into action:
+That’s why we’ve purpose-built a flexible, customizable, intuitive action plan template to use with monday.com’s AI Work Platform.
+Once you have buy-in from your team, the following features will put your plans into action.

 Most users find setting up and managing their integrations quicker and easier on monday.com.